Updated March 20, 2023

 In this example of the switch statement in MATLAB, we have classified the distinction based on the grade obtained.

 fprintf('Excellent performance!\n' );

 fprintf('Very Good performance\n' );

 fprintf('Better luck next time\n' );

 fprintf('Invalid grade.
 Please enter correct value\n' );

-After running, it will display Excellent Performance as the chosen grade in the first line of code is A. Replace that A with B and run again, you will get the output as Well-done Performance.
-So, based on the grade selected, the distinction comes, and all of this could be done is about 10 lines of code.
-Imagine doing the same user if-else logic and the code will be much longer and will contain many additional conditional statements.
+After running, it will display Excellent Performance! because the grade selected in the first line of code is A. Replace A with B and run again, the output will be Well-done Performance.
+Based on the grade selected, the distinction comes, and all of this is possible in just 10 lines of code.
+Consider using the same if-else logic, the code will be much longer and will contain many additional conditional statements.

-Thus, in this article, covered the switch statements in MATLAB and provided example codes to show its working.
-Students are advised to learn and practice code as much as possible.
-This shall ensure that concepts are well understood, and students are feeling confident about writing error-free code.
-If there are any specific questions or if they run into errors while executing code they can comment on this article or get in touch for further clarification.
-For more examples and case studies using switch statements, students are advised to use google search or look into the official MATLAB documentation.
-It is always good to refer to official documentation as it provided comprehensive discussion and a lot of edge cases for relevant scenarios.
+In this article, we have covered the switch statements in MATLAB and provided examples with codes to demonstrate how they work.
+Students should learn and practice coding as much as possible.
+It will ensure that concepts are well understood and they are confident in writing error-free code.
+If there are any questions or if they encounter errors while executing code, they can comment or contact us for more information.
+For more examples and case studies using switch statements, students can use google search or refer to the official MATLAB documentation.
+It is always best to refer to the official documentation as it provides a comprehensive discussion and numerous edge cases for relevant scenarios.

-This has been a guide to Switch Statement in Matlab.
-Here we discussed the Concepts, flow diagram and Some Example of Switch Statement in Matlab.
-You can also go through our other suggested articles to learn more –
+This was a guide on the Switch Statement in MATLAB.
+We discussed the fundamental concepts, how it works with examples, and flow diagrams of the Switch Statement in Matlab.
+You can also learn more by reading our other other articles. –